EtherealEngine/etherealengine-docs/docs/03_manual/04_host/01_installation/01_macOSX.md

 npm run dev-docker
 npm run dev-reinit
 ```
-Or if you are on a M1 based Mac
+Or if you are on a M1 based Mac:
 ```bash
 # Recommended
 1. Duplicate the Terminal app, and configure it to run in Rosetta